 How long do olive oils last or stay good?

-- With lid tightly screwed, and stored properly it is best to use your olive oil within 6 months of opening, and 18 months of purchasing.
+- With the lid tightly screwed and stored properly it is best to use your olive oil within 6 months of opening, and 18 months of purchasing.

 What other ways can you use extra virgin olive oil?

-- New here?
-Don’t forget to subscribe for all our recipes.
+New here?
+Don’t forget to subscribe to all our recipes.
 Bonus, you get a free printable recipe planner.